Call Now

 In addition, the health insurer has negotiated rates with its medical providers that are lower than uninsured rates.
 This means the total amount owed will also be lower, making the amount you pay back less too.

-There are exceptions to this rule, like with an ERISA employee funded plan.
+There are exceptions to this rule, like with an ERISA employee-funded plan.
 ERISA plans are governed by Federal Law, and the plan terms often require full reimbursement.
-There still may be some argument about the reasonableness of the charges or other arguments to reduce the amount owed.
+There still may be some arguments about the reasonableness of the charges or other arguments to reduce the amount owed.
 However, in general, a patient will be required to repay an ERISA plan more funds than a state-regulated insurer.

 In general, an attorney cannot pay for medical bills, in Georgia, except in very limited circumstances for diagnostic and related treatment.
 Because of the risk of a conflict of interest, most lawyers are hesitant to advance even those payments.
 In our experience, juries do not like it when a lawyer is involved in the medical care of a client.